 Soprano Melanie Baux has always loved being surrounded by music.
 Melanie has a Diploma in Music Performance from Mount Royal University and a Bachelor of Music Performance from The University of Manitoba.
 Melanie has studied under Winston Noren, Karen Jensen and Canadian coloratura Tracy Dahl.
 In concert Melanie has performed Mozart’s Exultate Jubilate with the University of Manitoba Orchestra, Schubert’s Mass in C with The Manitoba Chamber Orchestra, Opera Excerpts with The Calgary Youth Orchestra and premiered Elizabeth Raum’s Prairie Alphabet with The Calgary Philharmonic Orchestra.
 On the opera stage she has appeared as Venus in Offenbach;s Orphee aux Enfers and Beth in Adamo’s Little Women.
 This past season, she has performed Handel’s Arcadian duets with the Calgary Bach Festival society as well as Rameau’s In Convertendo and the Charpentier Te Deum.
-Melanie’s performance credits most recently include Bach’s Easter Oratorio and Pergolesi’s Stabat Mater with the Cantare Children’s Choir and The Bach Festival Orchestra as well as Mozart’s Requiem with Kantorei choir and orchestra.
+Most recently, Melanie performed Bach’s Easter Oratorio as well as Pergolesi’s Stabat Mater with the Cantare Children’s Choir and The Bach Festival Orchestra.

-Melanie is sought after as a private voice teacher and adjudicator, and is dedicated to enriching the lives of her students through music .
 As a young singer, Melanie participated in the Mount Royal Choral Program, Alberta Youth Choir, Ad Libitum Vocal Ensemble, Spiritus Chamber Choir and The Winnipeg Singers.
 Melanie is the artistic director of the Cochrane Young Singers choral Program,and has been a vocal coach and rehearsal lead for The Calgary Boys Choir.
-Melanie is a founding member of La VIe, one of Calgary’s premiere vocal ensembles.

 Melanie has been a musical director for Grease (Winnipeg, Manitoba) The Sound of Music (Winnipeg, Manitoba) and Eve: The True Story (Pincher Creek, Alberta).
 She has frequently adjudicates at music festivals and gives master classes in both Musical Theatre and classical vocal performance.
 Melanie teaches private voice lessons as well as group and private Musical Theatre classes.
 Her greatest joy comes from sharing her love of music with her students and her three little boys.